dannevesdantas/windows-uwp/windows-apps-src/xbox-apps/devkit-activation.md

 ms.assetid: ade80769-17ae-46e9-9c2f-bf08ae5a51ee
 ms.localizationpriority: medium
 ---
-# Xbox One Developer Mode activation
+# Xbox Developer Mode activation

 ## How Developer Mode works
 This article only applies to Xbox One and Xbox Series X|S consoles acquired through retail channels.
 For development kit HW acquired via a managed development program, see the note down below.